-Autoimmune diseases are caused by an overactive immune system.
+Autoimmune diseases occur when the immune system produces antibodies that attack the body’s own cells.
 There are many types, including Coeliac disease, lupus and Graves’ disease.
 Although they can’t be cured, there are various treatment options to manage the symptoms and reduce further damage to your body.

 What is the immune system?